 The Team

 Angel Wang joined the Rush FXS team in 2017.
 Previously she worked as a coordinator in Early Intervention in the Chicago area.
-She worked with many families with young children that had special needs, which eventually drew her to the Fragile X world.
-Angel is a licensed clinical social worker and holds dual Masters in social work and human and community development.
-She enjoys spending time with her two young children, learning, and trying new foods, and planning her next national park adventure.
+She worked with many families with young children who had special needs, which eventually drew her to the Fragile X world.
+Angel is a licensed clinical social worker and holds a master’s in social work and in human and community development.
+She enjoys spending time with her two young children, learning, trying new foods, and planning her next national park adventure.

 Stella Boeckman is the newest addition to the Rush FXS team, joining in August of 2022.
-Stella recently graduated from Denison University with a Bachelor of Arts in psychology.
-Previously, she spent her summers as an Inclusion Companion with the Northern Suburban Special Recreation Association, which sparked a passion in working with kids with disabilities.
-She enjoys spoiling her Border Collie pup, spending time outdoors, and watching movies and new shows.
+Stella recently graduated from Denison University with a bachelor’s degree in psychology.
+Previously, she spent her summers as an inclusion companion with the Northern Suburban Special Recreation Association, which sparked a passion for working with kids with disabilities.
+She enjoys spoiling her border collie pup, spending time outdoors, and watching movies and new shows.

 Services

-The clinic provides personalized care and evaluation of Fragile X syndrome, including the following:
+The clinic provides personalized care and evaluation of Fragile X syndrome, including:

-• Medical assessments of associated neurological issues (e.g., seizures)
+- Medical assessments of associated neurological issues, including seizures.

-• Treatment to manage symptoms (e.g., medications, referrals for complementary therapies)
+- Treatment to manage symptoms, such as medications, and referrals for complementary therapies.

 author